browolf/Pi-Network/wallet/README.md

 This script creates a Pi Network Passphrase with keys.
 Wallet needs to be registered on the network using the new wallet script.

+(if you didn't already need to install the modules as above)

 # new_wallet.py

 This script using Python and stellar-sdk module can create a new wallet with keys using the secret key you got from decode